jsenv/core/docs/building/readme.md

 - `<script src="assets/s.min-550cb99a.js"></script>` was injected into `<head>`

-  > To is to provide `window.System` needed by SystemJS.
+  > This is to provide `window.System` needed by SystemJS.

   > If you have no `<script type="module"></script>` in the html file, this script is not needed so it's no injected in `<head>`